 In the world of Internet Slang, the abbreviation “LOL” means “Laughing Out Loud”.
 But, in the highly complex and regulated world of global trade compliance, it has a completely different meaning – Letter of the Law!
 This is essentially how U.S. Customs and Border Protection (CBP) interprets the intricate world of global trade.
-While it’s sometimes confusing and laced with “legalese”; its all right there in black and white; the Tariff Act of 1930 (as amended), and the Customs Regulations of the United States.
+While it’s sometimes confusing and laced with “legalese”; it’s all right there in black and white; the Tariff Act of 1930 (as amended), and the Customs Regulations of the United States.
 Companies engaged in foreign commerce need one or more individuals on their staff who can successfully interpret those regulations and laws and apply them to the company’s business model.
-Without such expertise on staff a company must solely rely on its customs broker which is a very dangerous recipe for non-compliance.
+Without such expertise on staff, a company must solely rely on its customs broker which is a very dangerous recipe for non-compliance.
 Why?
-Because first and foremost, without a trade compliance manager or department, the company has little or no oversight of their import or export program and processes.
+Because first and foremost, without a trade compliance manager or department, the company has little or no oversight of its import or export program and processes.
 This does not constitute “reasonable care” in the minds of CBP.
 Importers and exporters cannot outsource or otherwise abdicate the liability for trade compliance.
 The importer owns 100% of it; plain and simple.

 The other reason it’s a bad idea to solely rely on your customs broker for trade compliance is that they cannot possibly keep up with the changes occurring in your business.
 Unless of course, they position one of their employees on-site; and brokers only typically do this for large and mega clients.
 For smaller importers, total and absolute reliance on your broker as your single line of trade compliance defense is a bad idea.
 As an importer (or exporter for that matter) your company needs at least one person whose part-time job is to manage the broker and represent the company on matters related to customs.
 The broker’s work needs to be routinely audited and scrutinized for errors.
-That individual also needs to be included in any major business changes, acquisitions, new product lines and other business operations that may affect trade compliance.
+That individual also needs to be included in any major business changes, acquisitions, new product lines, and other business operations that may affect trade compliance.
 Without that representation at the table, the company may unwittingly and errantly violate customs laws.

 On Friday, March 31, 2017, President Trump signed an Executive Order titled, “Establishing Enhanced Collection and Enforcement of Antidumping and Countervailing Duties and Violations of Trade and Customs Laws”.
 The Order asserts that as of May 2015, $2.3 billion in antidumping and countervailing duties owed to the Government remained uncollected, often from importers that lack assets located in the United States.
 The Order then directs the Secretary of the Department of Homeland Security (DHS) to develop a plan within ninety (90) days that would require importers, based on a risk assessment conducted by CBP, to provide security for antidumping and countervailing duty liability through bonds and other legal measures.